-After the final disposition of this Action, as defined in paragraph 4, within 60 days of a written request by the Designating Party, each Receiving Party must return all Protected Material to the Producing Party or destroy such material.
+After the final disposition of this Action, as defined in paragraph 4, within 30 days of a written request by the Designating Party, each Receiving Party must return all Protected Material to the Producing Party or destroy such material.
 As used in this subdivision, "all Protected Material" includes all copies, abstracts, compilations, summaries, and any other format reproducing or capturing any of the Protected Material.
-Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 60 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed and (2) affirms that the Receiving Party has not retained any copies, abstracts, compilations, summaries or any other format reproducing or capturing any of the Protected Material.
-Notwithstanding this provision, Counsel are entitled to retain an archival copy of all pleadings, motion papers, trial, deposition, and hearing transcripts, legal memoranda, correspondence, deposition and trial exhibits, expert reports, attorney work product, and consultant and expert work product, even if such materials contain Protected Material.
-Any such archival copies that contain or constitute Protected Material remain subject to this Protective Order as set forth in Section 4 (DURATION).
-14. VIOLATION Any violation of this Order may be punished by appropriate measures including, without limitation, contempt proceedings and/or monetary sanctions.
+Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 30 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed

+1 and (2) affirms that the Receiving Pa rty has not retained any copies, abstracts, 2 compilations, summaries or any other format reproducing or capturing any of the 3 Protected Material.
+Notwithstanding this provision, Counsel are entitled to retain an 4 archival copy of all pleadings, motion papers, trial, deposition, and hearing transcripts, 5 legal memoranda, correspondence, deposition and trial exhibits, expert reports, 6 attorney work product, and consultant and expert work product, even if such materials 7 contain Protected Material.
+8 14.
+VIOLATION 9 Pursuant to the Federal Rules of Civil Procedure and applicable local rules, any 10 violation of this Order may be punished by appropriate measures including, without 11 limitation, contempt proceedings and/or monetary sanctions.
+12 IT IS SO STIPULATED, THROUGH COUNSEL OF RECORD.
+13 Dated: March 20, 2018 ISOLA LAW GROUP, LLP 14 By: /s/ David R. Isola 15 DAVID R. ISOLA Attorneys for Plaintiff and Counter-Defendant, 16 WORLD CLEANERS, INC. 17 Dated: March 20, 2018 SMITH • ELLISON 18 By:/s/Philip E. Smith 19 PHILIP E. SMITH 20 Attorneys for Third Party Defendant HARTFORD FIRE INSURANCE COMPANY 21 5 1 1 1 2 2 2 2 2 2 22 Dated: March 20, 2018 SELVIN WRAITH HALMAN LLP 23 By: /s/ John A. Chatowski GARY R. SELVIN 24 JOHN A. CHATOWSKI 25 Attorneys for Defendant, Counter-Complainant, and Third Party Plaintiff 26 OAKWOOD INSURANCE COMPANY 27 28 12